 A layer displays geographic data in a map or scene.
-Maps and scenes are containers for layers and tables.
+See Maps and scenes are containers for layers and tables.
 A table is a source of data; geographic data in tables can be consumed by some types of layers.
-Runtime supports many types of layers.
+ArcGIS Runtime supports many layer types.
+See Layer types described.

 Layers vary in their implementation styles and capabilities.
 For example, feature layers are conceptually tied to an underlying table; data from the table is symbolized by a renderer.
-ArcGIS map image layers and WMS layers show map images rendered by a server on demand.
+ArcGIS map image layers and web map service (WMS layers) show map images rendered by a server on demand.
 ArcGIS tiled layers and web tiled layers show tiles that were rendered ahead of time by the server.
 ENC layers show data from files in device storage.

 Layers can have one of two roles in your map or scene: